 If you have enjoyed this article, you might want to continue with the following resources to learn more about KSQL:

-- Join us for a 3-part online talk series for the ins and outs behind how KSQL works and how you can use it effectively to perform monitoring, security and anomaly detection, online data integration, application development, streaming ETL and more.
-The third part in the series, Deploying and Operating KSQL, is on March 15th.
-Register now.
+- Watch our 3-part online talk series for the ins and outs behind how KSQL works and how you can use it effectively to perform monitoring, security and anomaly detection, online data integration, application development, streaming ETL and more (GMT sessions here).

 - Get started with the latest release of KSQL to process and analyze your company’s data in real-time.

 - Watch our KSQL online talk for a more detailed introduction.